dos1/flow3r-firmware/docs/badge/application-programming.rst

 when it is not.
 It also doesn't directly allow you to launch a new screen.

 To help you with that you can use a :py:class:`View` instead.
-It can tell you when it becomes visible and you can also use it to bring a new screen or widget into the foreground or remove it again from the screen.
+It can tell you when it becomes visible, when it is about to become inactive (invisible) and you can also use it to bring a new screen or widget into the foreground or remove it again from the screen.

 Example 2a: Managing two views
 --------------------------------